Episode 45: Misunderstanding the Bible – Benjamin Spackman

 Amanda Brown: How do we navigate it then?

 Ben Spackman: Right.
 That’s a great framing.
-I think to go back further than perhaps is necessary, once we recognize that all scripture, whether modern scripture or ancient scripture, is written by inspired humans.
-Once we recognize that all scripture is written by humans from a human perspective, albeit an inspired one, then we can start asking questions.
+I think to go back further than perhaps is necessary, once we recognize that all scripture, whether modern scripture or ancient scripture, is written by inspired humans, and once we recognize that all scripture is written by humans from a human perspective, albeit an inspired one, then we can start asking questions.
 What is the author trying to say here?
 How does this differ and why might it differ?
 Kings and Chronicles is a little bit harder to pull apart.
-So I’m actually going to go to the gospel of John again.
+I’m actually going to go to the gospel of John again.
 With John versus the three synoptic gospels.
 To take one example, Matthew, Mark and Luke have the Last Supper being a Passover supper and the next day Jesus is crucified.
 John, on the other hand, has the Last Supper, not as a Passover supper, but the day before Passover.
 You can’t reconcile these two.
 There’s no way the Last Supper happened twice.
 It undermines the whole idea of the Last Supper.

 But when you realize that in John’s gospel, the Last Supper is the day before Passover, which means that Jesus is crucified at the same time as the Passover lamb, all of a sudden you say, “John is not strictly trying to be historical here.”
 He is using the history to convey a message.
 And what message is that?
 Jesus is the Passover lamb.
 When you can step back and say these are inspired, but the human authors are trying to demonstrate different things.
 They have different purposes.
 They are using history not strictly to simply say what happened but to teach a higher purpose even if that means playing with the chronology or details.
 That didn’t bother them at all in ancient historiography.

 The humans who wrote Kings have a very different purpose and goal than the humans who wrote Chronicles.
-If Kings was written before the exile and Chronicles is written after, what Chronicles is trying to do is say our temple’s been destroyed, the holy land is defiled, and this was supposed to last forever, so what is our status still with God’s covenant?
+If Kings was written before the exile and Chronicles is written after, what Chronicles is trying to do is say our temple’s been destroyed, the Holy Land is defiled, and this was supposed to last forever, so what is our status still with God’s covenant?
 So they retell the story a different way to answer that question.
 If you think that they’re simply trying to set out the history, then you’ve got a serious problem.
 If on the other hand, you realize that ancients used history to make larger points, that doesn’t mean it’s not historical, it just means they’re playing a little loose, which again was fine for them.
-It’s not so much for us, but it’s fine for them, then the question becomes what are the different points they’re trying to make.
+It’s not so much for us, but it’s fine for them.
+The question then becomes what are the different points they’re trying to make.
 How are they making those points?
 Why do they make this change?

 Again, with John, why does John put the Last Supper a day before?
 Is he trying to correct Matthew, Mark, and Luke historically?
 Probably not.
 What does it do for us?
 It puts Jesus’s crucifixion at the same time as the killing of the Passover lamb, which creates a symbolic resonance and teaches us something about Christ through history, even if it’s not strictly historically accurate.
 Historical accuracy is really a modern concern, they didn’t worry about it so much back then.